jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 let kp_handle = keypair_from_pk_and_sk(pk_handle, sk_handle)?;
 ```

-A WASI-crypto implementation can also create a new key pair.
+A `wasi-crypto` implementation can also create a new key pair.
 The key pair MUST be generated using a cryptographically-secure random number generator.

 ```rust
 let kp_handle = keypair_generate("ECDSA_P256_SHA256")?;